![]() |

 In the following example no constructors or assignment constructors are declared so the compiler will generate the appropriate methods.
 This data type can be used as the T for any container.

-In the following example data_C will be default constructed with five elements.
-Each element will be a default constructed QString.
-The default constructor for QString creates a valid empty string.
+In the following example data3 will be constructed with five default initialized elements.
+Each element will contain a valid empty string.

-If the T is a QDate the elements will be invalid since the default constructor for this class creates a null date which is considered invalid.
+If the T is a QDate the default initialized elements will be set to an invalid date by the default constructor for QDate.

-The following is an example using "struct Movie" shown above.
+The following is an example using "struct Movie".

 To iterate or navigate over every element of a container it is better to use a "range based for loop" whenever possible.
 The following example shows the correct syntax.